OpenEvalProject/evals/manuscripts/elife-78360/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02feahw73 Institut Cochin, Inserm U1016, CNRS UMR 8104, Université de Paris Paris France
+1. Institut Cochin, Inserm U1016, CNRS UMR 8104, Université de Paris Paris France ([ROR:02feahw73](https://ror.org/02feahw73))
-2. https://ror.org/034e7c066 Les Laboratoires Servier Suresnes France
+2. Les Laboratoires Servier Suresnes France ([ROR:034e7c066](https://ror.org/034e7c066))

 † Corresponding author

 ## Abstract

 Aggregates of the tau protein are a well-known hallmark of several neurodegenerative diseases, collectively referred to as tauopathies, including frontal temporal dementia and Alzheimer’s disease (AD).
 Monitoring the transformation process of tau from physiological monomers into pathological oligomers or aggregates in a high-throughput, quantitative manner and in a cellular context is still a major challenge in the field.
 Identifying molecules able to interfere with those processes is of high therapeutic interest.
 Here, we developed a series of inter- and intramolecular tau biosensors based on the highly sensitive Nanoluciferase (Nluc) binary technology (NanoBiT) able to monitor the pathological conformational change and self-interaction of tau in living cells.
-Our repertoire of tau biosensors reliably reports molecular proximity of physiological full-length tau at microtubules; i. changes in tau conformation and self-interaction associated with tau phosphorylation, as well as ii. tau interaction induced by seeds of recombinant tau or from mouse brain lysates of a mouse model of tau pathology.
-By comparing biosensors comprising different tau forms ( iii. i.e . full-length or short fragments, wild-type, or the disease-associated tau(P301L) variant) further insights into the tau transformation process are obtained.
+Our repertoire of tau biosensors reliably reports i. molecular proximity of physiological full-length tau at microtubules; ii. changes in tau conformation and self-interaction associated with tau phosphorylation, as well as iii. tau interaction induced by seeds of recombinant tau or from mouse brain lysates of a mouse model of tau pathology.
+By comparing biosensors comprising different tau forms (i.e. full-length or short fragments, wild-type, or the disease-associated tau(P301L) variant) further insights into the tau transformation process are obtained.
 Proof-of-concept data for the high-throughput suitability and identification of molecules interfering with the pathological tau transformation processes are presented.
 This novel repertoire of tau biosensors is aimed to boost the disclosure of molecular mechanisms underlying pathological tau transformation in living cells and to discover new drug candidates for tau-related neurodegenerative diseases.

 ## Introduction